 Straw is an agricultural by-product consisting of the dry stalks of cereal plants after the grain and chaff have been removed.
 Woven straw fabric is very delicate and has a low impact on the environment.
 At Tiger of Sweden, we use straw fibres mainly for making hats.

 Hemp is a stem fibre with similar features as flax.
 It has been used mainly for coarser products since it is one of the most durable fibres - also when wet.
 The plants grow quickly in temperate climates with minimal rainfall, it naturally reduces pests, so no pesticides are needed, and it returns 60-70% of the nutrients it takes from the soil which makes hemp to one of the most environmentally friendly fabrics currently available.
-We are currently not using hemp as a fibre, but due to the advantages in environmental and appearance structure, we see hemp as a good alternative for coming collections.

 HUMAN-MADE CELULOSICS FIBRES